 You should also discuss down payments for larger orders or payments so that you can cover your overhead until the final payment has been received.
 Determine an absolute minimum amount that you’ll accept as a down payment.
 In most cases, 25% is acceptable for both parties.

 Also consider being flexible with payment options.
 Some clients may only prefer to pay you through PayPal or check.
 Which method is going to get that money into your account more quickly?
 PayPal, of course.
 So, create an account so that the client can pay you via their preferred way, but you’ll also be receiving the funds almost instantly.

 Remember, when negotiating on terms you want to look for a win-win situation.
 You and the client should walk away feeling satisfied with the terms.
 Start this early so that no one is caught off when an invoice arrives.

-Let’s say that you have a client that you don’t have a great rapport with, but they suddenly emailed asking you to jump into a project ASAP.
+Let’s say that you have a client that you don’t have a great rapport with.
+Let’s say they suddenly emailed asking you to jump into a project ASAP.
 You also have a client who you are friendly with and communicate with often.
 They also just emailed you asking for to work on a project.
 Who are you going to make a priority?